tensorly/tensorly/README.rst

 ========

 TensorLy is a Python library that aims at making tensor learning simple and accessible.
 It allows to easily perform tensor decomposition, tensor learning and tensor algebra.
-Its backend system allows to seamlessly perform computation with NumPy, MXNet, PyTorch, TensorFlow or CuPy, and run methods at scale on CPU or GPU.
+Its backend system allows to seamlessly perform computation with NumPy, PyTorch, JAX, MXNet, TensorFlow or CuPy, and run methods at scale on CPU or GPU.

 - **Website:** http://tensorly.org
 - **Source-code:**  https://github.com/tensorly/tensorly